You were served divorce papers

 -

-Take your children out of California or get them a new passport without permission
+Take your children out of California or apply for new passports without permission

-Read page 2 of the Summons (form FL-110) (opens in new tab) to see all the rules.
+Read page 2 of the Summons (form FL-110) to see the full list of rules.

 💬 Get help